conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 * We then pick a word that occurs <i> AFTER </i>  W5 and W3.
 There's 2 options: `["END", "END", W3]`.
 Say we pick W3.

-Repeat: pick a word that occurs after W3 and W3.
+Repeat: pick a word that occurs after two succesive `W3 and W3` (hint: it's W2 (the third line in the training data).
+Now pick a word that occurs after `W3` and `W2`...).

 * Keep doing this until you hit `END`, at which point you start the whole process on a new line.